Rollover

 There are two kinds of rollovers – a direct rollover/transfer, or a “60 day rollover.”
 A direct rollover is when the custodian of a qualified plan, or workplace plan, cuts a check directly to the IRA custodian or electronically transfers the assets directly to the new IRA custodian for the benefit of the account owner.
 For example, a direct rollover check might be worded like this:

-A 60 day rollover is when the qualified plan custodian cuts the check directly to the employee, who deposits the money in their account and has 60 days to turn around and fund the IRA.
-One little caveat here – in 1993, in order to catch some people off-guard, ahem, keep people from playing with the money for 60 days and losing it, Congress instituted a 20% withholding provision on any rollovers remitted to the participant/employee.
+A 60 day rollover is when the qualified plan custodian or IRA custodian cuts the check directly to the individual, who deposits the money in their account and has 60 days to turn around and fund the IRA.
+One little caveat here – in 1993, in order to catch some people off-guard, ahem, keep people from playing with the money for 60 days and losing it, Congress instituted a 20% withholding provision on any 401k to IRA rollovers remitted to the participant/employee.
 This withholding will automatically be held by the company sending the money – no choice to the employee on this.
 And to make it worse, the employee must fund that 20% within the 60 days or face an early withdrawal penalty if IRA funds are used and only 80% of rollover amount goes into new account.

 How does one proceed with a rollover?
 If you are doing this yourself, call the company that holds your account and get their rules on rollovers and ask them what they require to do it.
 If you feel intimidated or prefer not to be bothered with it, get a pro to take care of it for you.